Choose park

 If driving in icy conditions, proceed cautiously and only when necessary.
 Also, keep an emergency car kit on hand in case of breakdowns or other issues.

 Many hotels and cafes offer a Christmas-themed afternoon tea with holiday pastries and seasonal teas.
-The Ritz, Claridge’s, and Betty Tea Rooms in York are known for their festive teas.
+The Ritz, Claridge's, and Bettys Café Tea Rooms in York are known for their festive teas.
 At Kenwick Park, we also have a special Christmas afternoon tea for you to enjoy.

 As with any travel plans, organising your trip in advance is best.
 With the extra holiday pressures—like ordering the turkey or remembering the name of that pricey perfume your partner mentioned—it’s easy to overlook travel essentials.
 To avoid this, create a packing list a few weeks ahead and try not to leave packing until the last minute.